 Litter is one of the biggest sources of ocean plastic.
 Littered items are washed down rivers and drains directly into the ocean.
 So when you’re at the beach, walking the dog or heading to work, if you see it on the ground pick it up.
 You can also:

-- Participate in Clean Up Australia Day (5 March 2017)
+- Participate in local clean up events like Clean Up Australia Day

 - Join one of the many local or online groups like Take Three For the Sea,The Two Hands Project or Responsible Runners.